-Many advisors aren't convinced that events are worth the effort.
-After all, they require a significant amount of time and money—and the return on investment is minimal if you don't convert prospects into clients at events.
+Is planning events worth the effort?
+After all, they require a lot of time and money—and the return on investment is minimal if you don't convert prospects into clients.

-There's no one type of event that works for all advisors.
-For some, social events are best for gaining new clients; others find that educational events are more successful.
-Ultimately, it comes down to an array of factors, including timing, market conditions, client interests, and your personal strengths.
+There's no one type of event that works for everyone.
+For some advisors, social events are best for gaining new clients.
+Others find that educational events are more successful.
+Ultimately, it depends on a variety of factors, including timing, market conditions, client interests, and your personal strengths.

-When planning a client event and choosing the concept, it's a good idea to research many different ideas that will help you achieve your goal of receiving introductions and referrals—and converting prospects into clients.
-No matter the event type or theme you choose, be sure that it's compelling and convenient to attend.
-You may even want to consider trying several different formats to see what works best for you.
+Here, best practice is to research many different ideas that could help you achieve your goal of receiving introductions and referrals—and converting prospects into clients.
+No matter the event type or theme, be sure that it's compelling and convenient to attend.
+You may even want to try several different formats to see what works best for you.

-Don't be discouraged if clients don't bring guests to the first event they attend.
-They may not know what to expect or feel comfortable inviting someone else.
+Your clients may not bring guests to the first event they attend.
+Don't be discouraged!
+They simply may not know what to expect or feel comfortable inviting someone else.
 This will change once they attend—and enjoy—a few of your events.

-If you want prospects to attend your event, be sure to invite guests who can bring leads and prospects.
+If you want prospects to attend your event, invite guests who will bring them!
 These guests may include:

 - Top referral sources